 - The Green Well Gastro Pub, Grand Rapids

 Tempt Your Taste Buds in Northern West Michigan

-Chateau Chantal in Traverse City believes that wine elevates every meal, so they host their Tasters Lunch Tour at noon daily through Labor Day.
+Chateau Chantal in Traverse City believes that wine elevates every meal, so they host their Tasters Lunch Tour at noon daily during the summer.
 For $40 per person, enjoy a lunch with wine accompaniment, sensory enlightenment, and a tour of the wine cellar.
 Each taster receives one souvenir tasting glass and a coupon for special wine discounts.
 These lunches illustrate how food and wine work together to bring you a better dining experience.
 Chateau Chantal also hosts Wine Dinners on select days.
 These seven-course wine pairing dinners are prepared fresh with a rotating menu that includes everything that you’ll want from a meal.